Femicide in Honduras

 Femicide in Honduras is a concept referring to murders committed against women (i.e., femicide) in Honduras since 1990.
 According to the Penal Code in force until 2018, the crime of femicide is defined as a man or men killing a woman for reasons of gender, with hatred and contempt for her condition as a woman.
 Between 2002 and 2013, 3,923 women were murdered in Honduras.
 The number of femicides makes up 9.6% of the total number of homicides in the country.
 In 2013, 53 women were killed every month, and more than 90% of those cases (like murders generally in Honduras) went unpunished.
 More recent data reports that the level of impunity for femicides continues to be high, as it reached 95% for the 338 cases that occurred during 2017 through early 2018.

 In 2015, the Honduran government allocated 30 million Honduran lempiras to the creation of a special unit in the 2016 budget for femicide investigation.
 Efforts to further combat the high rate of femicide in Honduras were seen in 2018 with the creation of the Inter-Agency Commission to Monitor Investigations into Violent Deaths of Women and Femicide, which was created following the country’s establishment of the Ministry of Human Rights in 2017.
+In 1997 and 2000, the Honduran government passed two laws attempting to put up safeguards to prevent violence and discrimination against women with the Law Against Domestic Violence and the Law (1997) on Equal Opportunities for Women (2000), however, there wasn't a law specific to Femicide as a crime until 2013.